Benefits of Living in Manhattan

 • Sheep Meadow – originally the largest meadow in Central Park up until 1937, Sheep Meadow didn’t become an open space until 1934.
 Before then, there were actually sheep grazing on the lawns!

-Should you get bored during your leisurely walk around the park, there’s plenty of attractions such as the Wollman Rink, Central Park Carousel, and Central Park Zoo.
-During the warmer months you can attend various concerts and events at the Delacorte Theater including the famed Shakespeare in the Park for free!
+Should you get bored during your leisurely walk around the park, there are plenty of attractions such as the Wollman Rink, Central Park Carousel, and Central Park Zoo.
+During the warmer months, you can attend various concerts and events at the Delacorte Theater, including the famed Shakespeare in the Park, for free!

 There’s something to do almost every day of the week.
 With so much at your fingertips, how could you ever be bored?
 And thanks to the amazing transit system, you can get to all of these institutions in less than an hour if you live in Manhattan.